The Swiss army knife design strategy

 Considering the alternatives, soldiers did not care if it took them 5 minutes to open a can of food.
 The tool allowed them to eat.
 It didn’t matter if the screwdriver was hard to manage with near-frozen fingertips.
 The tool allowed them to fix their weapon.
 Yes, it probably would have been better to have access to a tool that was faster and easier to use.
 But not if the user had to make sacrifices elsewhere.

 Tradeoffs are a fundamental component of the Swiss Army knife design approach.
 Do I design a product that is crammed-full of function?
 Or, do I design a product that is limited in function, but does one task very well?
-That is, allows the user to reach their result faster, with less effort, and with greater
+That is, allows the user to reach their result faster, with less effort, and with greater consistently from one attempt to the next.

 The following design approaches dissect the Swiss Army knife approach into smaller segments to analyze specific strengths and weaknesses.